hi12167pies/FileDrop/README.md

 Anonymous file uploading service.

+Very basic and put together, recommened you edit this if you are going to actually use it, or at least have it private.

 Features:
 - Shows upload progress during an upload
 - Files are stored in the `uploads/` folder of the working directory